SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 ### Expression

-Any unit of code that can be evaluated to a value is known as an **expression**.
+A unit of code that can resolves to a value is called an **expression**.

 We say that an expression _evaluates to_ a value.
 We use expressions all the time in lot of different places: